Try Some Puerto Rican Moonshine Rum

 Our guide only spoke Spanish, though there is usually someone there who speaks English, but he was not available that day.
 She explained the whole process to us, starting with the fermentation of the molasses and water, the distillation of the alcohol, the “curing” of the alcohol, and the final processing.
 For their flavored artisanal rums, they blend in local fruit flavors.

 Behind the distilling and mixing tanks was an area for bottling, capping, labeling, and packing their rums.
 At the time we went, they weren’t actually producing any rum, so we didn’t get to see the factory floor in action.

 After hearing about their process, we were offered tastes of each of their products.
 The original pitorro that is un-aged and unflavored is “strong” and hard to drink, but it is not really meant to drink straight (and it is probably a bit stronger than the 40% labeled!).
 It is usually mixed with fruit in a large jug and left to cure for a few months, producing a delicious fruity rum drink.

 But they also have different flavors, all made with real locally grown fruits.
 These are much smoother and yummy, with flavors like passion fruit, coconut, tamarind, anis, and orange.
-We all really liked the sangria they make — called Zangria.
+They now also make clear, gold, spiced rums under the Cruz Taino label. .

 They sell all their rums and a few other branded items (shirts, etc) right there.
 We choose a few bottles to take home for future enjoyment!
 Their rums are available at most stores locally, and the company tries to be present at most of the local food/drink fairs and shows around the island.